 Are There Dog-Friendly Hikes in Sedona?

 Yes!
-In fact, hundreds of miles of trails in Sedona allow dogs on leash.
-If you want to explore outside with your dog, Sedona is an excellent choice for vacation.
+Hundreds of miles of trails in Sedona allow dogs on leash.
+If you want to explore outside with your dog, Sedona is an excellent choice for a vacation.
 There are trails of all levels of difficulty in Sedona.
-To find hikes in Sedona, I recommend downloading the AllTrails app and searching for trails that interest you and match your (and your dog’s) hiking ability.

 Here are Some Things to Keep in Mind While Hiking in Sedona with Your Dog